GRWG Stock Has Transformational Year

 GrowGeneration Corp Overview

-GrowGeneration owns and operates retail hydroponic and organic gardening stores that sell thousands of products used by commercial and home growers for indoor and outdoor cultivation.
-It also operates the online superstore HeavyGardens.com.
+GrowGeneration owns and operates hydroponic and organic gardening stores that sell thousands of products used by commercial and home growers for indoor and outdoor cultivation.
+It also operates the online superstore HeavyGardens.
 (Source: “About,” GrowGeneration Corp, last accessed July 19, 2019.)

 The company’s current retail footprint includes 24 locations in nine states: California, Colorado, Maine, Michigan, Nevada, New Hampshire, Oklahoma, Rhode Island, and Washington.

-In addition to opening new retail locations, GrowGeneration is also snapping up other brands.
-To date, GRWG has announced more than 10 acquisitions, five of which came in 2019.
+In addition to opening new retail locations, GrowGeneration has been snapping up other brands.
+To date, the company has announced more than 10 acquisitions, five of which came in 2019.